futuregrid/virtual-cluster/_sources/intro.txt

 Introduction
 ------------

-Project futuregrid.virtual.cluster is a virtual cluster management software utilizing OpenStack and Eucalyptus resources on FutureGrid.
+This project contains a virtual cluster management software utilizing OpenStack and Eucalyptus resources on FutureGrid.
 The software contains several parts that could help users easily manage their operations to virtual clusters on FutureGrid.